The Directors have pleasure in presenting their Report and Audited

 Your Company recognizes its responsibility and continues to provide a

-Your Directors wish to record appreciation of the continued unstinted
+Your Directors wish to record appreciation of the continued, unstinted

 support and co-operation from its retailers, stockists, suppliers of

 goods/ services, clearing and forwarding agents and all others

 associated with it.
-Your Company will continue to build and maintain
+Your Company will continue to build and maintain a

 strong association with its business partners.

 Information as per Section 197 of the Companies Act, 2013 (the ''Act'')

 read with the Companies (Appointment and Remuneration of Managerial